MicrosoftDocs/trace-processor-docs/trace-processor/tutorial.md

 | trace.UseWindowsTracePreprocessorEvents() | Provides Windows software trace preprocessor (WPP) events from a trace.                                                    | WPP Trace table; Generic Events table (when Event Type is WPP)       |
 | trace.UseWinINetData()                    | Provides data from a trace about internet activity via Windows Internet (WinINet).                                         | Download Details table                                               |
 | trace.UseWorkingSetData()                 | Provides data from a trace about pages of virtual memory that were in the working set for each process or kernel category. | Virtual Memory Snapshots table                                       |

+See also the extension methods on [ITraceSource](xref:Microsoft.Windows.EventTracing.ITraceSource) for all available trace data, or examine the method available from "trace." shown by IntelliSense.

 ## Next Steps